-Deciding to advertise on Google AdWords can be a daunting step for any small-to-medium sized business.
+Deciding to advertise with Google Ads can be a daunting step for any small-to-medium-sized business.
 Frankly, Google doesn’t do a good job at spelling out what types of businesses would benefit from search ads.
 Nor are they particularly forthright about what to expect with different sized budgets.
-The whole AdWords platform is designed with advertising professionals in mind.
+The whole Google Ads platform is designed with advertising professionals in mind.

-That being said, Adwords Search can be extremely useful and very profitable at nearly any price point for many businesses.
+That being said, Google Search Ads can be extremely useful and very profitable at nearly any price point for many businesses.
 But, you want to make sure it’s right for you.
-With that in mind here are four questions to consider to see if AdWords Search is good for your business.
+With that in mind here are four questions to consider to see if Google Search Ads are a good fit for your business.

 Did your business advertise in the Yellow Pages?

-One of the most revealing indicators that your business might benefit from Adwords Search is whether your business bought (or would have bought) an ad in the Yellow Pages 20 years ago.
-That means local and regional businesses like plumbers, accountants, landscapers, etc.
+One of the most revealing indicators that your business might benefit from Google Search Ads is whether your business bought (or would have bought) an ad in the Yellow Pages 20 years ago.
+That means local and regional businesses and professionals like plumbers, accountants, landscapers, personal injury attorneys, etc.

 Google search results have since taken the place of the Yellow Pages, essentially becoming a more dynamic and complete version of them.
-So, if you were or could have been a Yellow Page advertiser there is a very good chance AdWords search is good for you now.
+So, if you were or could have been a Yellow Page advertiser there is a very good chance Google Search Ads are good for you now.

 Are your customers searching for you or your product or service?